nrkno/terraform-registry/README.md

 this store implementation has no notion of the type of providers the modules are designed for.

-Version strings are matched with repository tags.
+Version strings are matched with [repository topics][].
 Upon loading the list of repositories, tags prefixed with `v` will have their prefix removed.
-I.e. a repository tag `v1.2.3` will be made available as version `1.2.3`.
+I.e., a repository tag `v1.2.3` will be made available as version `1.2.3`.

 No verification is performed to check if the repo actually contains Terraform modules.
 This is left for Terraform to determine.